lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-02-python-booster-pack-2.md

 ### Generator Expressions

 IPython's `%timeit` magic is quite useful to discover what's best for the speed and elegance of our code.
-Basically, all we're doing is finding all the even number up to 1000 and squaring them.
+Basically, all we're doing is finding all the even numbers up to 1000 and squaring them.
 And we're doing this using 2 techniques.
 The first is a generator expression and the second is a standard list comprehension.
 Later we iterate over them, and print the values.

 ```py
 >> %timeit it = (x**2 for x in range(1000) if x % 2 == 0)